Haixing-Hu/js-clone/README.md

       is `false`.
-    - `useToJSON: boolean` - If this options is set to `true`, and the source object has a `toJSON()` method, the cloning algorithm will use the `toJSON()` method of the source object to generate the target object.
+    - `useToJSON: boolean` - If this options is set to `true`, and the source object has a `toJSON()` method, the cloning algorithm will use the `toJSON()` method of the source object as the result of the cloning.
+The default value of this option is `false`.
+    - `skipRootToJSON: boolean` - If this options and the option `useToJSON` are both set to `true`, and the source object has a `toJSON()` method, the cloning algorithm will use the result of the `toJSON()` method as the result of the cloning if and only if the source object is not the root object of the cloning process.
+This option is very useful when implementing the `toJSON()` method of a class or a object using the `clone()` function, since it could avoid infinite recursion.
 The default value of this option is `false`.

 The clone function supports cloning customized objects as well as JavaScript built-in values and objects, including but not limited to primitive types,